wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.9.7.10 =

+* UI fix for WordPress 3.2 and fix for users who are running PHP with no UTF8 support.

 = 0.9.7.9 =
 * New options to disable last paragraph random ad, re-pick random ad for each position, and other minor fixes.